paulo-raca/ideas/README.md

 Ideas for next projects.
 Many of them are somehow related :D

-# Web
-## Highcharts
+# Highcharts
-### 3D
+- 3D
   - Proper support for rotating charts 360º -- Right now, the axis labels and ticks only work properly if the angle is +- 90º
   - Perspective-transform axis labels, so that it doesn't different labels don't overlap

-### Color Axis
+- Color Axis
   - Find a way to bind color axis and Y axis ticks / scale
   - Automatically create gradient bands around ticks (Like I use on my samples and on Experimental Design)

-## Experimental Design
+# Experimental Design
   My HTML/CSS/JS skills were pretty lame when I wrote the current version
   - Make a pretty UI.
 Probably use Bootstrap and/or React?

 # Hardware
 ## [Greybus](https://github.com/projectara/greybus-spec/)